NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 <ol>
 <li>Know the key attributes required to work with raster data including: spatial
 extent, coordinate reference system and spatial resolution.</li>
-<li>Understand what a spatial extent is.</li>
+<li>Understand what a spatial extent is and how it relates to resolution.</li>
-<li>Generally understand the basics of coordinate reference systems.</li>
+<li>Understand the basics of coordinate reference systems.</li>
 </ol>

 <h3>R Libraries to Install:</h3>
 <ul>
 <li><strong>raster:</strong> <code> install.packages("raster")</code></li>
 <li><strong>rgdal:</strong> <code> install.packages("rgdal")</code></li>

 </ul>
 </div>

 ###Getting Started
-This activity will overview the key attributes of a raster object, that you need to to work with it in tools like `R`, `Python` and `QGIS` - but with a focus on the `R` programming language, including:
+This activity will overview the key attributes of a raster object, including spatial extent, resolution and coordinate reference system.
+When working within a GIS system often these attributes are accounted for.
+However, it is important to be more familiar with them when working in non-gui environments such as `R` or even `Python`.

-1. Spatial Resolution
-2. Coordinate Reference System / Projection Information
-3. Raster Extent

-In order to correctly spatially refence a raster that is not already georeferenced, you will additional need:
+In order to correctly spatially refence a raster that is not already georeferenced, you will also need to identify:

-1. The lower left hand corner of the raster.
+1. The lower left hand corner coordinates of the raster.
 2. The number of columns and rows that the raster dataset contains.

-This post will overview the key components of hyperspectral remote sensing data that are required to begin working with the data in a tool like `R` or `Python`.

 ##Spatial Resolution
 A raster consists of a series of pixels, each with the same dimensions